Nina Genke-Meller

-Nina Henrichovna Genke [Hɛŋkə] or Nina Henrichovna Genke-Meller, or Nina Henrichovna Henke-Meller (Нина Генке-Меллер, Нина Генке; Ніна Генріхівна Генке-Меллер or Ніна Генріхівна Генке; 19 April 1893 – 25 July 1954) was a Ukrainian-Russian avant-garde artist, (Suprematist, Futurist), designer, graphic artist and scenographer.
+Nina Henrichovna Genke-Meller (Note: Alternatively spelt Nina Henrichovna Henke-Meller) (Нина Генриховна Генке-Меллер; Ніна Генріхівна Генке-Меллер; (Note: Also cited as 19 April 1893) – 25 July 1954) was a Ukrainian-Russian and Soviet artist, designer, graphic designer and scenographer.
+A member of the Russian avant-garde, Genke-Meller was a representative of the Suprematist and Futurist art movements.

-Biography
+Early life and education

-Nina Genke was born in Moscow in 1893 to a Dutch father, Genrikh Genke, and a Russian mother, Nadezhda Tikhanova.
-She married the artist Vadym Meller (1884-1962).
+Nina Henrichovna Genke was born on in Moscow, Russian Empire (now Russia) to a Dutch father, August-Henry Henke, and a Russian mother, Nadiya Lvivna Tykhanova.
+Genke-Meller had one older half-brother, and was the younger sister of the illustrator Margarita Genke-Shifrina.

-Nina Genke-Meller died in Kyiv in 1954.

-Education

-In 1912, she graduated from Levandovskaya Private Gymnasium in Kyiv.
-She received a title to teach Russian language and history.
-The following year she began teaching history, geography and drawing at the Higher Primary College for Women in Skoptsi.
+In 1912, Genke-Meller graduated from Levandovskaya Private Gymnasium in Kyiv, and later received a title to teach Russian language and history.

+Career

+In 1913, Genke-Meller began teaching history, geography and drawing at the Higher Primary College for Women in Skoptsi.
 In Skoptsi, she met the artist Yevgenia Pribylska who headed the Art Studio in a Folk Center and became more inspired to become an artist herself.
-In 1914 Genke began attending Aleksandra Ekster’s studio in Kyiv for her art education, becoming an assistant in Ekster's studio from 1915 to 1917.
-At the same time, she worked as an artist in Skoptsi (Skoptsy) Village Folk Centre, supervised by Yevgeniya Pribilskaya and in Verbovka or the Verbovka Village Folk Centre, founded by N. Davidova.
+In 1914, Genke-Meller began attending Aleksandra Ekster’s studio in Kyiv for her art education, becoming an assistant in Ekster's studio from 1915 to 1917.
+At the same time, Genke-Meller worked as an artist in Skoptsi (Skoptsy) Village Folk Centre, supervised by Yevgeniya Pribilskaya and in Verbovka or the Verbovka Village Folk Centre, founded by N. Davidova.

-Work

-Nina Genke was closely connected with the Supremus group that was led by Kazimir Malevich, the founder of Suprematism.
-From 1915 Genke worked as a head and a chief artist of the Verbovka Village Folk Centre (province in Kyiv).
+Genke-Meller was closely connected with the Supremus group that was led by Kazimir Malevich, the founder of Suprematism.
+From 1915, Genke-Meller worked as a head and a chief artist of the Verbovka Village Folk Centre (province in Kyiv).
 She attracted famous avant-garde artists such as Kazimir Malevich, Nadezhda Udaltsova, Aleksandra Ekster, Ivan Kliun, Ivan Puni, Lyubov Popova, Olga Rozanova, Ksenia Boguslavskaya and others to the creative peasant artisans co-operative.
-1915-1916 she participated in the creating settings for the play "Kamira Kifared" (I.F.
+During 1915 to 1916 Genke-Meller participated in the creating settings for the play "Kamira Kifared" (I.F.
 Annenskiy) for Kamerny Theater in Moscow, was teaching drawing at Kruger's Private Gymnasium, was working jointly on a large panel with artist Katria Vasilieva, as a member of the Kyiv Folk Centre, was one of the heads of the Kyiv Committee of the All-Russian Zemstvo Union: together with the group of artists-suprematists was creating a network of artistic and industrial studios aiming at support of folk art in Ternopil, Kolomiya, Chortkiv and Chernivtsi regions.